“I Don’t Know Spanish”: Jaxon Smith-Njigba On Bad Bunny’s Halftime Show

 “Not familiar with Bad Bunny so don’t know if his music is good or bad,” Favre admitted in a Tweet a day prior to the event.
 “I’m just going to watch what I know Lee Brice, Kid Rock All-American Halftime Show.”

-Suffice to say, the production quality of Bad Bunny’s performance won’t be winning him over any extra fans this Sunday, as the majority of Americans had already determined whether or not they approved of his appearance long before he ever set foot on the field at Levi’s Stadium.
+Suffice to say, the production quality of Bad Bunny’s performance won’t be winning him over any extra fans this Sunday, as the majority of Americans had already determined whether or not they approve of his appearance long before he ever set foot on the field at Levi’s Stadium.